Here’s a Checklist of Documents and Information You’ll Need When Selling Your Business

 Allow your common sense and industry averages to prevail.
 A buyer is buying the future, not the past.
-Projected earnings, therefore, is often the answer to which earnings figure should be used to value the business.
+Projected earnings based on past and present numbers ($$$) is often the source for the earnings figure used to value the business.

-This approach makes sense to most buyers as long as the projection looks realistic.
+This approach makes sense to most buyers as long as projections looks realistic.

 Use Earnings Before Interest & Taxes (EBIT)

 What is the specific calculation of “earnings”?
 There is a simple definition – one used by accountants for businesses large and small.
 It’s called “Earnings Before Interest and Taxes” (EBIT) as it is known and defined by accountants.